lakeplacid/cloudnative/dev_cli.md

 **Mac and Linux:**  `curl -sL https://ibm.biz/idt-installer | bash`

 **Windows 10:**  `Set-ExecutionPolicy Unrestricted; iex(New-Object Net.WebClient).DownloadString('http://ibm.biz/idt-win-installer')`

+* **Note**: For Windows 10 installation of the {{site.data.keyword.dev_cli_short}}, you must use PowerShell and Run as Administrator.
+You must also accept the Execution Policy Change prompt.

 The [Appendix](#appendix) has the manual installation instructions for each component if you have need of them.